Accounting Schools in Washington DC

 *As NASBA makes significant changes to the CPA Exam as part of the CPA Evolution initiative, new candidate score reports by state are not anticipated until at least mid-2024.

 To give you an idea of the breadth and depth of accounting degrees offered in Washington DC, we have profiled select programs below.
 Be sure to visit the websites of programs of interest for more detailed information on courses, admissions requirements and deadlines, and faculty.

 Undergraduate Accounting Programs

 Georgetown University offers a Bachelor of Science in Business Administration (BSBA) in Accounting.
 This program fosters strategic thinking, teamwork, and effective communication while also teaching essential technical skills required for a successful business career.
-A strong liberal arts core provides students with critical thinking and reasoning skills before moving onto business courses and advanced accounting coursework.
-Accounting electives include Financial Statement Analysis, Governmental and International Accounting, and Decision Support Systems.
-Students from Georgetown University are prepared for entry-level accounting and business opportunities, as well as graduate-level coursework in accounting, economics, and law.
+A strong liberal arts core provides students with critical thinking and reasoning skills in addition to business courses and advanced accounting coursework.
+Accounting electives include Financial Statement Analysis; Governmental and International Accounting; and Mergers, Acquisitions, and Complex Financial Structures.
+Students from Georgetown are prepared for entry-level accounting and business opportunities, as well as graduate-level coursework in accounting, economics, and law.